TahaYounis/Search-Deal/README.md

 # Search-Deal
 Search for clients on the Google map, communicate with them via chat to deal with them.

+### Technologies
-– Google Map   – Firebase Auth   – Firebase Realtime for chat and system database   –  Navigation component
+Google Map   – Firebase Auth   – Firebase Realtime for chat and system database   –  Navigation component

 https://github.com/TahaYounis/Search-Deal/assets/82248336/10ef39fb-f801-4b3c-932f-f189a2e07c64